Tips For A Good Night’s Sleep

 A weighted blanket has literally changed my life.
 I dont remember where I read and or saw this recommendation.
 But something prompted me to buy a Weighted Blanket and I’m so glad that I did.
 Whenever I cover myself with my weighted blanket.
 The weight of the blanket comforts me in a way where I feel so relaxed.
 That I immediately fall asleep.

 If you plan on getting a weighted blanket.
 I recommend you get the appropriate weighted blanket for your body weight.
 I also suggest you lower the temperature of your bedroom at night.
 Because you might get hot under the weighted blanket.

-I hope that you enjoyed reading this blog post and found these nine tips to a good night’s sleep helpful.
+I hope that you enjoyed reading this blog post and found these tips for a good night’s sleep helpful.
 If you have any questions feel free to comment down below